CartoDB/odyssey.js/intro.md

 story.addAction(O.Keys().right(), hideDivAction)
 ```

-More advanced actions can be created, for example, let's define one that shows an element when the story enters in
+More advanced actions can be created.
+For example, let's define one that shows an element when the story enters in
 the state and hides it when leaves it:

 ```javascript